zplug/zplug/README.md

     from:gh-r, \
     file:fzf

-# Grab plugins/git from oh-my-zsh and source *.zsh files
+# Support oh-my-zsh
 zplug "plugins/git",   from:oh-my-zsh
+zplug "themes/duellj", from:oh-my-zsh
+zplug "lib/clipboard", from:oh-my-zsh

 # Run a command after a plugin is installed
 zplug "tj/n", do:"make install"